Links on SoundGuys may earn us a commission. Learn more.

 Batteries are a core component of everyday electronics like smartphones, laptops, or headphones.
 When the battery dies, this often spells the end of life of the device.
 That’s particularly true for true wireless earbuds like the AirPods.
 In many cases, you’ll have to dispose of the entire gadget, rather than just the battery.

 Many manufacturers offer recycling programs for electronic waste.
-If you have an old iPhone, Apple might trade it in for store credit.
+For example, if you have an old iPhone, Apple might trade it in for store credit.
 Electronics stores like Best Buy will take products back and recycle them for free.
 If you need to dispose of used household batteries, the EPA recommends searching Earth911 for a local recycling provider.
 Finally, Call2Recycle offers drop-off locations for batteries and cell phones across the U.S.

 What happens with batteries returned for recycling?